 Among other things, the Commission's proposed amendments would ameliorate the position limit regime in the commodity markets (except for agricultural commodity derivatives or commodity derivatives designated as significant or critical) and exclude securitised derivatives from the position limit regime entirely.
 A narrowly defined hedging exemption would be introduced for firms trading for predominantly commercial groups.

-Changes to research regime – small and mid-cap issuers – fixed income
+Changes to research regime – small and mid-cap issuers and fixed income

 The consultation draft of proposed amendment to the MiFID II Delegated Directive is available here.

-The Commission proposes that firms will not have to comply with the detailed requirements of the MiFID payment for research regime in the MiFID II Delegated Directive where the research is provided to small and mid-cap issuers in relation, exclusively, to their fixed income instruments.
+The Commission proposes that firms will not have to comply with the detailed requirements of the MiFID payment for research regime in the MiFID II Delegated Directive where the research is provided to small and mid-cap issuers or in relation exclusively to fixed income instruments.
 A small/mid-cap issuer will be one whose market capitalisation has not exceeded EUR 1 billion during the period of 12 months before the provision of the research.
-Following on from that, the firm will be allowed, if it chooses, to pay for execution services and the provision of research jointly (i.e. bundling will be permitted) provided there is an agreement between the firm and the research provider identifying which part of the bundled payment is attibutable to research and the clients have been informed.
+Following on from that, the firm will be allowed, if it chooses, to pay for execution services and the provision of research jointly (i.e. bundling will be permitted) provided there is an agreement between the firm and the research provider identifying which part of the bundled payment is attributable to research and the clients have been informed.

 This part of the package (and only this part) is subject to consultation – this closes on 4 September 2020.